Diabetic Foot Problems - What’s Wrong With My Foot?

 If you have been diagnosed with type 2 diabetes and happen to experience symptoms of the above diabetic foot problems, it is recommended to seek medical help at the earliest to prevent further complications from arising.

-Importance of Foot Care for People With Type 2 Diabetes
+Importance of foot care for people diagnosed with Type 2 Diabetes

 1. Check your feet daily – Take 5-10 minutes every day to inspect your feet for signs of ulcers, blisters, cuts or sores.
 Especially if you have been diagnosed with poor blood flow, it’s essential to report any skin related problems to your podiatrist at the earliest.